Horsmonden – A village in the Weald of Kent

 Horsmonden has an annual Summer Festival with marquee event, free live music, fete and church service, an Easter re-enactment and an annual Gypsy Horse Fair.
 There are also Autumn and Christmas Festivals.

 Horsmonden Summer Festival

-This year we had laive reporting from the Summer Festival via Facebook – See all the action on our Horsmonden Summer Festival Facebook Page.
+We have live reporting from the Summer Festival via Facebook – See all the action on our Horsmonden Summer Festival Facebook Page.